kodpe/zsheep/README.md

 ## commands

 ```
-Find your correction from the terminal with 42gps
+Find your correction from the terminal at 42Paris

 $ gps e2r3p5
 ```